OGGM/oggm/docs/flowline.rst

         :width: 40%

-Parabolic shape with one degree of freedom, which makes it particulary useful for the bed inversion: if :math:`S` and :math:`w` are known:
+Parabolic shape with one degree of freedom, which makes it particularly useful for the bed inversion: if :math:`S` and :math:`w` are known:

 .. math::